RazaGR/channel-challenge/README.md

 ### Database

-This will currently store a database.csv file in root diretory, but I can add easily any other adpatar such as MySQL, PostgreSQL, MongoDB etc
+This will currently store a database.csv file in root diretory, but I can add easily any other adpatar such as MySQL, PostgreSQL, MongoDB, FireStore etc

 ### Run without Docker